Shopify vs. WooCommerce – Which Platform To Use For Your Online Store?

 Say your website gets hacked or slows down too much.
 Now, if you were on Shopify, that wouldn’t be your headache.
 But if you were on WordPress, you would have to find solutions and fix things yourself.

-Getting started with Shopify is a piece of cake.
+The onboarding process of Shopify is quite smooth.
 Being a subscription-based tool, it gets you started as soon as you click on the sign-up button.
+Everything is included in the package like site-hosting.
+You can even get a custom domain through Shopify if you haven’t already got one.

 Purchasing a Hosting service

 After purchasing hosting, you need to install the free WordPress CMS.
-This step involves a moderate learning curve, and you’ll find many WordPress tutorials on the internet that can prove helpful.
-Many hosting companies also provide one-click WordPress installations which help a great deal.
-Additionally, you can use specialized WordPress hosting services to get things rolling quickly.
+This step involves a moderate learning curve, and you’ll find many WordPress tutorials on the internet to help you out.
+Many hosting companies also provide one-click WordPress installations which can be a real pain-reliever.

 Installing and Activating the WooCommerce Plugin